r00b/cessna-private-pilot-course/1.1-learning-your-airplane/4-airplane-engines-and-systems.md

 * Indications of carb icing
   * Loss of RPM as ice blocks airflow
   * Loss of manifold pressure (constant speed prop) since propeller governer keeps engine RPM constant
-* Carb heat should be used at reduce power settings (follow POH)
+* Carb heat should be used at reduced power settings (follow POH)
 * Exhaust system will cool quickly in event of ice-caused shutdown, might not be able to melt ice
 * Carb heat ducts air around exhaust muffler and into carburetor
-  * Melting ice causes loss of RPM and engine roughness for about 30 sec-several minutes
+  * Melting ice causes loss of RPM and engine roughness for between 30 seconds and several minutes
   * RPM will gradually increase
-* Carb heat in normal conditions cause RPM since warmer air is less dense (less power output, unfavorable fuel-air mixture ratio)
+* Carb heat in normal conditions cause loss of RPM since warmer air is less dense (less power output, unfavorable fuel-air mixture ratio)
 * Never use carb heat when full power is required

 #### Fuel-Injected engines